mlochbaum/BQN/doc/embed.md

 # Using embedded BQN

-The Javascript implementation of BQN, [docs/bqn.js](../docs/bqn.js), can be [used](https://mlochbaum.github.io/BQN/try.html) as a standalone interpreter, but it can also be called from JS, which in combination with BQN's first-class functions allows the two language to interoperate well.
-Similar functionality will most likely be brought to other host languages in the future.
+The Javascript implementation of BQN, [docs/bqn.js](../docs/bqn.js), can be [used](https://mlochbaum.github.io/BQN/try.html) as a standalone interpreter, but it can also be called from JS, which in combination with BQN's first-class functions allows the two languages to interoperate well.
+Similar functionality will most likely be brought to other host languages in the future (and there's a [Rust binding](https://detegr.github.io/cbqn-rs/cbqn/) to CBQN that works a lot like an embedding).
 Languages that (like JS) allow functions and arrays to be tagged with extra properties can host a full BQN implementation with good interoperability.
-Other languages would either require functions and arrays to be stored in specialized data structures, making interoperability a little harder, or would miss out on some inferred properties like function inverses and array fills.
+Other languages would either require functions and arrays to be stored in specialized data structures, making interoperability a little harder, or would miss out on some inferred properties like function [inverses](undo.md) and array [fills](fill.md).

 There is only one mechanism to interface between the host language and BQN: the function `bqn` evaluates a string containing a BQN program and returns the result.
 Doesn't sound like much, especially considering these programs can't share any state such as global variables (BQN doesn't have those).
 But taking first-class functions and closures into account, it's all you could ever need!